OrpanAp/Custom-web-templating-framework--Power-Engine--simplified/README.md

 Triple-brace {{{ }}} enables raw HTML injection.
 Only use with trusted data.

-# POWER Engine (Simplified)
+# POWER Engine

-### Full: Page Observer with Extraction & Route
+**POWER** stands for **Page Observer with Extraction & Route**.

-A lightweight client-side web templating and routing engine.
+POWER is a lightweight client-side runtime that observes navigation events, extracts page templates, injects props, and routes content efficiently without full page reloads.

+Unlike virtual-DOM frameworks, POWER works directly with native DOM fragments and page-scoped scripts for maximum control and performance.

 ## Features
 - Declarative routing